The Thirty-Minute Memoir

 Week 9: Revision

 Sentence-level revision is where writers turn the raw emotion of their first draft into the sparkling, polished prose of the final version.
-This week participants will learn strategies for revision, and will revise some pieces from earlier in the class.
+This week you will learn strategies for revision, and will revise some pieces from earlier in the class.

 Week 10: Where Are You Going?

 You’ve identified the story you want to tell, but where is that story headed?
 How will your book end?
-Writing without any sense of an end point often causes authors to get stuck halfway through their book, so during this final week we’ll discuss some possibilities for endings, and participants will write a sample last chapter (or at least a chapter that would come near the end of the book).
+Writing without any sense of an end point often causes authors to get stuck halfway through their book, so during this final week we’ll discuss some possibilities for endings, and students will write a sample last chapter (or at least a chapter that would come near the end of the book).

 Answers to Frequently Asked Questions about this class (general FAQs are here)